Racial & Social Justice Related Events

 Each courageous conversation provides an opportunity to broaden perspectives, learn new tools, and connect with a diverse community of citizens passionate about eliminating racism in our community.

-Stay tuned as we finalize the date for this year’s Stand Against Racism.
+Registration for this free, virtual courageous conversation will be available soon!
 Make sure to sign up for our email mailing list to receive updates and follow us on social media.

 The Women’s March

 YWCA Spokane, along with YWCA agency’s across the nation, proudly support the annual Women’s March.
 The Women’s March is an opportunity for us to unite as a community and express our solidarity and commitment to the protection of the rights of all women.
 The Women’s March is a women-led movement bringing together people of all genders, ages, races, cultures, political affiliations, disabilities, and backgrounds to affirm our shared humanity and to stand in solidarity for social justice, racial equity, and women’s rights.
 Local marches take place in cities all around the nation and world.
 Please consider joining YWCA Spokane as we gather and march together with other local agencies, individuals, and businesses for peace, justice, freedom, and dignity for all.
 Please follow us on social media to receive updates about the next Women’s March.
 Through unification and inclusion, we, as a community, will light a fire of change.
 In Solidarity, we will make a difference!
 Hear our voice!